Open Access Academic Journals: Go for Gold?

 Open Access website (Photo by JenWaller under a Creative Commons Attribution-NonCommercial-ShareAlike Licence)

-The UK government has also set up a working group to discuss open access research solutions.
-There is particular motivation for change here because research—especially in the sciences—is often publicly funded yet unavailable to the public.
-The working group’s report advises against this but how would journals be funded if not by their readership?
+In 2011, the UK government set up a working group to discuss open access research solutions.
+In the UK, there has been particular agitation for change because research—especially in the sciences—is often publicly funded yet unavailable to the public.
+The working group’s 2012 report advised against forcing journals to open up.
+After all, how can journals be funded if not by their readership?

 There are two options for guaranteeing open access to research: going green or going gold.
 Green access is where researchers deposit their papers and articles in online databases usually run by university libraries that offer free access to the public.
 Although this is a swift and transparent service, it does not cover the costs of editing or peer reviewing papers.
 It therefore opens access only to research papers that are works in progress or that have been previously published in peer-reviewed journals and then embargoed before being released to depositories.

-The UK working group’s report pushes for the gold access model, where existing journals make their published material publicly available through open access online.
+The UK working group’s report pushed for the gold access model instead, whereby existing journals make their published material publicly available through open access online.
 Who foots the bill for the editorial process?
-Gold access would require authors who want their articles reviewed to pay a fee to the journal.
-David Willets, UK minister for universities and science, has endorsed this proposal, arguing that removing paywalls will “allow academics and businesses to develop and commercialise their research more easily and herald a new era of academic discovery”.
+Gold access requires authors who want their articles reviewed to pay a fee to the journal.
+David Willets, UK minister for universities and science, endorsed the proposal, arguing that removing paywalls will “allow academics and businesses to develop and commercialise their research more easily and herald a new era of academic discovery”.

 The problem with switching to a gold access model is that it would benefit publicly funded research in the sciences at the expense of academia’s other disciplines.
 Whereas the cost of submitting to journals can be incorporated into a project’s initial budget for most scientific research, there is no clear procedure for self-funded or partially funded researchers in the arts, humanities and social sciences.